openhpc/cloudwg/tutorials/pearc20/exercise3.md

 nav_order: 5
 ---

-# Exercise 3: Building a Testbed
+# Exercise 3: Building our Testbed
 ## An elastic OpenHPC system with Open OnDemand and X2go

 In this exercise, we will be provisioning a second OpenHPC system in Amazon EC2.